Adding a Subject To a Temporary

 To add a subject coverage to a valid Florida Temporary Certificate, you must:

-- Submit a completed Application Form CG-10 (a complete application form includes appropriate processing fee), and
+- Submit a complete online application (a complete application includes the appropriate processing fee), and

 - Meet subject specialization in the subject you wish to add.